Zytronium/minecraft_vibed_edition/README.md

 ### Day 2
 Day 2 had much less noticeable progress than day 2, but I actually made so much progress that I used up all my free Claude credits for the day on 5 or 6 different Claude accounts.
 Most of it was troubleshooting.
-I did not have as much luck one day 2 with getting things right first or second try as I did on day 1.
+I did not have as much luck on day 2 with getting things right first or second try as I did on day 1.

 On day 2, I implemented a main menu and a loading screen.
 This makes the game